javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 The "invisible `try..catch`" around the executor automatically catches the error and treats it as a rejection.

-That's so not only in the executor, but in handlers as well.
+This happens not only in the executor, but in its handlers as well.
 If we `throw` inside a `.then` handler, that means a rejected promise, so the control jumps to the nearest error handler.

 Here's an example: